HomeBOIRFREE FilingPricingTax ProfessionalsApps

 In Part 4, you will be determining your FUTA tax balance due and if you overpaid.

-• Line 12 equals the total of lines 8, 9, 10, and 11.
-If the amount on Line 9 is more than zero, Lines 10 and 11 must be zero.
+• Line 12: This is the total of Lines 8, 9, 10, and 11.
+If the amount on Line 9 is more than zero, then Lines 10 and 11 must be zero.

 If Line 13 is more than Line 12, enter the difference on Line 15, which represents the overpayment.
 Check the box to apply the overpayment to a future return or to get a refund.